ToluBakare/ToluBakare.github.io/README.txt

-This repo is a summary of my first set of projects Feedbacks and discussions are welcome
+This repo is a summary of the first set of my projects Feedbacks and discussions are welcome
 Enjoy!